MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/user-choice.md

 You can set either policy to Enabled, or both policies to Enabled, depending on whether you want to target devices or users, or both.
 If you set both policies to Enabled, then the user will see all the channels you've selected across both policies (if the policy is also applied to the device).

 After enabling this policy, you should notify the users so that they know this option is available to them.
-You'll want to include the steps for getting to the option (along with a screenshot) and guidance about which Office Insider channel they should choose, based on their role in the organization.
+You'll want to include the steps for getting to the option (along with a screenshot) and guidance about which Microsoft 365 Insider channel they should choose, based on their role in the organization.

 > [!NOTE]
 > - You can also use Cloud Policy to set the User Configuration version of the policy to Enabled.
 For more information, see [Overview of Cloud Policy service for Microsoft 365](../../admincenter/overview-cloud-policy.md).